bevyengine/bevy/README.md

 ## What is Bevy?

-Bevy is an open-source modular game engine built in Rust, with a focus on developer productivity and performance.
+Bevy is a refreshingly simple data-driven game engine built in Rust.
+It is free and open-source forever!

 ## WARNING